-If you have enabled Hypervisor Platform using the Windows Features section, and the computer doesn’t boot after a reboot as requested by the setup process, then this guide will help you.
-While it works most of the time, but users have reported about BSOD and not able to boot into Windows.
+If you have enabled Hypervisor Platform (Hyper-V) using the Windows Features section, and the computer doesn’t boot after a reboot as requested by the setup process, then this guide will help you.
+While it works most of the time, users have reported BSOD and are not able to boot into Windows.
 This post will guide you on how you can resolve the problem and get back the access.

 Why does the problem occur?